-Sr. Instruments Credit Conversion Factors - Non-market related Off-Balance Sneet items Credit Conversion Factor No. แเอน นเแษแนง (%) 1.
+Sr. Instruments Credit Conversion Factor No. (%) 1.
 Direct credit substitutes e.g., general guarantees of indebtedness (including standby L/Cs serving as financial guarantees for loans and securities, credit enhancements, liquidity facilities for securitisation transactions), and acceptances (including endorsements with the character of acceptance). (i.e., the risk of loss depends on the credit worthiness of the counterparty or the party against whom a potential claim is acquired) 100 2.
 Certain transaction-related contingent items (e.g., performance bonds, bid bonds, warranties, indemnities and standby letters of credit related to particular transaction).
 50 3.
 Short-term self-liquidating trade letters of credit arising from the movement of goods (e.g., documentary credits collateralised by the underlying shipment) for both issuing bank and confirming bank.
 20 4.
 Sale and repurchase agreement and asset sales with recourse, where the credit risk remains with the bank.
 (These items are to be risk weighted according to the type of asset and not according to the type of counterparty with whom the transaction has been entered into.)
 100 5.
 Forward asset purchases, forward deposits and partly paid shares and securities, which represent commitments with certain drawdown.
 (These items are to be risk weighted according to the type of asset and not according to the type of counterparty with whom the transaction has been entered into.)
-100 6 Lending of banks' securities or posting of securities as collateral by banks, including instances where these arise out of repo style transactions (i.e., repurchase / reverse repurchase and securities lending / securities borrowing transactions) 100 7.
-Note issuance facilities and revolving / non-revolving underwriting facilities.
-50 8 Commitments with certain drawdown 100 9.
-Other commitments (e.g., formal standby facilities and credit lines) with an original maturity of a) up to one year 20
+100 6 Lending of banks' securities or posting of securities as collateral by banks, including instances where these arise out of repo style transactions (i.e., repurchase / 100

-Sr. No. Instruments Credit Conversion Factor (%) b) over one year Similar commitments that are unconditionally cancellable at any time by the bank without prior notice 50 or that effectively provide for automatic cancellation due to deterioration in a borrower's credit worthiness 58 .
+Sr. No. Instruments Credit Conversion Factor (%) reverse repurchase and securities lending / securities borrowing transactions) 7.
+Note issuance facilities and revolving / non-revolving 50 underwriting facilities.
+30 8 Commitments with certain drawdown 100 9.
+Other commitments (e.g., formal standby facilities and credit lines) with an original maturity of 20 50 due to deterioration in a borrower's credit worthiness 58 .
 0 10.
 Take-out Finance in the books of taking-over institution (i) Unconditional take-out finance 100 (ii) Conditional take-out finance 50